If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 I used to be an easy target for abusers and gaslighting.
 Because I was a mental and emotional wreck with no sense of self-worth, it was easy to take advantage of me.
 And plenty of people did.

-As an added bonus, I got to play the victim and drink even MORE when it happened.
+As a bonus, I got to play the victim and drink even MORE when it happened.

 What I am NOT is a pushover.
 I used to be.
-Sobriety has blessed me with some sense to not get swept up in drama and BS.
+Sobriety has blessed me with some sense.

 11. I Have Confidence